What are the Hidden Costs of Offshore Manufacturing?

 Political risk, government laws and regulation changes, or tariffs and duties imposed because of unemployment, trade deficits, or increasing nationalism in either the low wage country or your own.
 Politicians are the same as the low wage workers.
 If they can demand more they will.
 Political risks are expensive.

-I think that once you calculate all of your hidden offshore manufacturing costs associated with your Total Cost of Ownership you may find that lower wage labor costs are not the whole story.
-You may want to rethink your strategy of moving your manufacturing operations offshore.
+Once you calculate all of your hidden offshore manufacturing costs associated with your Total Cost of Ownership you may find that lower wage labor costs are not the whole story.
+You may want to rethink your strategy of moving your manufacturing operations offshore and consider other ways for manufacturing companies to reduce costs.